Onther-Tech/doc.tokamak.network/docs/guides/getting-started/how-to-open-private-testnet-rootchain.md

             --datadir ./.pls.staking/operator2
 ```

-As following below command, create empty password file as `pwd.pass` for all accounts we created.
+As following command, create an empty password file as `pwd.pass` for all accounts created.

 ```bash
 plasma-evm $ echo "" > pwd.pass
 ```

-### Deploy TON Stake manager contract
+### Deploy TON Stake Manager Contract

+Deploy staking related contracts on a running rootchain.

-`deployManagers` sub-command is in `manage-staking`, It is for deploying or management about contracts of TON staking by manager, not operator.
+`deployManagers` s is a sub-command of `manage-staking`.
+It is used by managers for deploying or managing TON staking contracts.

-`deployManagers` command required two input arguments, `withdrawalDelay` and `seigPerBlock`, to run.
+`deployManagers` command requires two input arguments to run, `withdrawalDelay` and `seigPerBlock`.

 The description of the input parameters is as follows.

 `withdrawalDelay` : Unit is the number of blocks in rootchain.
-Send `requestWithdrawal` transaction in order to convert staked WTON to un-staked WTON then it can be processed after this number of blocks in rootchain.
-For example, Let assume that this parameter set as `10`.
-If the request withdrawal tx processed in 100 block in rootchain, It can be valid `processRequest` transaction for this request after 110 block in rootchain.
+In order to unstake WTON, you need to send a `requestWithdrawal` transaction which will be processed after this number of blocks in rootchain.
+For example, let's assume that this parameter is set as `10`.
+If the request withdrawal tx was processed in block `100` in rootchain, the `processRequest` transaction will be executed in block `110` which unstakes WTON.

-`seigPerBlock` : The amount of maximum seigniorage of TON per block.
-This parameter is effect to total inflation of TON token.
+`seigPerBlock` : The maximum amount of TON seigniorage per block.
+This parameter affects total inflation of TON token.

 ```bash
 plasma-evm $ make geth && build/bin/geth --nousb manage-staking deployManagers 10 1.5 \